 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #TeaProudly #CollectiveBias

-Lemon Poppy Seed Muffin Bread is an easy quick bread recipe loaded with citrus flavor and topped with walnut streusel.
-It’s moist and tender just like muffins!
+Lemon poppy seed bread is an easy quick bread recipe loaded with citrus flavor and topped with walnut streusel.
+It's moist and tender just like muffins!

 Today is a day of favorites.
 We've got a quick bread bursting with lemon flavor, a crumbly streusel topping, and a warm, cozy mug of tea.
 What could be more fitting for a winter day?
 Or in my world - winter, spring, summer, or fall.